Technology

 Kerb climbing on a scooter

-Kerbs can present problems for some mobility scooters – three-wheeled models and boot scooters in particular - as they can cause them to tip over.
+Kerbs can present problems for some mobility scooters – three-wheeled models and in particular - as they can cause them to tip over.

 If you have a three-wheeled scooter, it’s best to approach kerbs straight on so you're directly facing them, rather than from an angle.
 If you're able to plan a route that only encompasses dropped/sloped kerbs, all the better.